bjin01/salt-sap-patching/README.md

 * move msl_resource from primary SAP HANA System Replication site to the secondary site

 __Skills required:__
-Good knowledge about how to configure pacemaker cluster Good knowledge about SUSE SAP HANA SR Scale-up cluster setup Good knowledge about salt states and modules
+Knowledge about how to configure pacemaker cluster Knowledgeabout SUSE SAP HANA SR Scale-up cluster setup Knowledge about salt states and modules
 Knowledge about how to use SUSE Manager

 __Technical prerequisites:__